Hackathons Without Attending One: My Web3 Event Strategy Blueprint

 From College Festival to Web3 Events

-Organizing a college festival with 7,000+ footfall taught me things that directly apply to Web3 events:
+Organizing a college festival with 7,000+ footfall taught me lessons that translate directly to Web3 events:

 • Logistics differ, but human dynamics are identical.